MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/control-install2.md

 For any device that installed the March 2024 Non-Security Preview release (or later cumulative update) for Windows 11 Version 23H2, Windows Orchestrator respects the deprovisioning cmdlet and it's not necessary to remove this registry value.

-In cases of user installs, for example, if users used the toggle to install the new Outlook for Windows, use [Remove-AppxPackage](/powershell/module/dism/remove-appxpackage).
+In cases of user installs, for example, if users used the toggle to install the new Outlook for Windows, use [Remove-AppxPackage](/powershell/module/appx/remove-appxpackage).
 The AppxPackage cmdlets are used for managing applications for current users, while AppxProvisionedPackage cmdlets are used for managing default applications for both current and future users of the system.

-Use this DISM PowerShell command to remove the new Outlook for Windows for all users:
+Use this Windows PowerShell command to remove the new Outlook for Windows for all users:

 ```PowerShell
 Remove-AppxPackage -AllUsers -Package (Get-AppxPackage Microsoft.OutlookForWindows).PackageFullName
 ```

 [!TIP]
-To confirm if the app is installed, check if the logs folder is present under: *%localappdata%\Microsoft\Olk\logs*.
+To confirm if the app is installed, check if the logs folder is present under: `%localappdata%\Microsoft\Olk\logs`.
 In some cases, users might not have the app installed but might see the pinned/placeholder icon in the Start menu.
 The new Outlook app is installed when users select it.
 You can manage Windows Start pins by following the instructions in [Customize the Start layout - Configure Windows](/windows/configuration/start/layout?tabs=intune-10%2Cintune-11&pivots=windows-11).
 Users might also see the new Outlook app in the Start 'Recommended (Win11) or Suggested (Win10)' sections on consumer devices.

 ## Block new Outlook installation as part of Mail and Calendar deprecation